 In May 2016, the After Belonging Agency discussed the theme of the forthcoming Oslo Architecture Triennale—entitled After Belonging: a Triennale In-Residence, On Residence, and the Ways We Stay In-Transit—as part of In Therapy, the exhibition of the Nordic Pavilion at the 2016 Venice Biennale.
 The hour-long discussion, which also includes presentations by Shumi Bose and Füsun Türetken, begins with an in-depth description of how the Triennale intends to focus on the future challenges of migration by investigating how cities and architecture can react to large groups of people moving and resettling.

-http://www.archdaily.com/780078/in-therapy-nil-the-nordic-contribution-to-the-2016-venice-biennaleAD Editorial Team
+http://www.archdaily.com/791923/three-nordic-refractions-the-after-belonging-agency-discuss-the-theme-of-the-2016-oslo-triennialeAD Editorial Team

 A team of three young architects based in Copenhagen has unveiled their proposal for a new cultural center in Skellefteå, Sweden.
 The Möjligheternas Hus (House of Opportunity) extends the existing city grid with new "culture streets" at ground level, giving rise to a thriving central "living room" of arts, hospitality, and culture.
 The design was developed as part of an open competition, in which the first-time collaborators placed second against a pool of established international practices.

 Dreem Arkitekter have been announced as the co-winners of a competition to design a new urban plan for a three block area in the Stockholm neighborhood of Kista.
 The project will include a large mixed-use complex consisting of residential, commercial and active public spaces, and is anchored into the neighborhood through a cornerstone residential tower.
 Together with joint winner ÅWL, the offices will finalize the project this fall.